-Committee Key Attendees Key Responsibilities Audit and Compliance Paul Bohus (Chairman); Michael Winkler; and Clive Rowe Ensuring the integrity of financial statements and the financial reporting process; Overseeing, challenging and reviewing both the internal and external audit functions; and Reviewing and monitoring the adequacy and effectiveness of the Company's compliance function, and risk and compliance training programs.
-Risk Michael Winkler (Chairman); Paul Bohus; Jonathan Yates; and Manfred Maske Providing leadership, direction and oversight to Monument Re's risk appetite and tolerance, and Risk Management Framework; Reviewing and recommending for Board approval all risk policies; and Overseeing the effectiveness of the internal control system.
-Investment Clive Rowe (Chairman); Jonathan Yates; Michael Winkler; and Manfred Maske Overseeing the development of the investment strategy and the making, holding and disposal of investments; Monitoring compliance of investment portfolios with the policies, guidelines and risk limits; and Reviewing and approving periodically investment benchmarks and KPI's for investment portfolios and investment function.
-Nominations, Remunerations and Governance Jonathan Yates (Chairman); Clive Rowe; and Paul Bohus.
-Assisting with the determination of the overall remuneration policy for the Group; Reviewing membership of the Board and Committees to ensure fitness and probity; and Assisting the Board in ensuring it retains an appropriate balance of skills to support Monument Re's strategic objectives.
+Committee Members Key Responsibilities Audit and Compliance Paul Bohus (Chairman); Michael Winkler; and Clive Rowe Ensuring the integrity of financial statements and the financial reporting process; Overseeing, challenging and reviewing both the internal and external audit functions; and Reviewing and monitoring the adequacy and effectiveness of the Company's compliance function, and risk and compliance training programs.

+Committee Members Key Responsibilities Risk Michael Winkler (Chairman); Paul Bohus; Providing leadership, direction and oversight to Monument Re's risk appetite and tolerance, and Risk Management Framework; Clive Rowe;Jonathan Yates; and Reviewing and recommending for Board approval all risk policies; and Manfred Maske Overseeing the effectiveness of the internal control system.
+Investment Clive Rowe (Chairman); Manfred Maske Jonathan Yates; and Michael Winkler Overseeing the development of the investment strategy and the making, holding and disposal of investments; Monitoring compliance of investment portfolios with the policies, guidelines and risk limits; and Reviewing and approving periodically investment benchmarks and KPI's for investment portfolios and investment function.
+Nominations, Remunerations and Governance Jonathan Yates (Chairman); Clive Rowe; and Paul Bohus Assisting with the determination of the overall remuneration policy for the Group; Reviewing membership of the Board and Committees to ensure fitness and probity; and Assisting the Board in ensuring it retains an

+Assisting the Board in ensuring it retains an appropriate balance of skills to support Monument Re's strategic objectives.